 From Sykes Vista we drove into the Austin Dam Memorial Park.
 The entrance to the park was on the left a short distance from Sykes Vista, traveling in the direction of Austin.

-I leave you with several photographs that I took while walking around the ruins of Austin Dam.
+The following photographs were taken, while walking around the ruins of Austin Dam.